- Products

 This verification, the KYC check, can be performed manually using physical documentation.
 Today, however, it is faster and more reliable to perform this check electronically using data collected online.

-KYC guidelines and measures are laid down in Dutch and European legislation.
+KYC guidelines and measures are laid down in European legislation.
 Financial institutions such as banks, accountancy, law, and financial firms as well as insurance companies are required to pursue a KYC/CDD policy.
 To do this, they must screen everyone they are working with.
-These organisations must report anything they find remarkable during the process.
+These firms must report anything they find remarkable during the process.

 Is Customer Due Diligence part of KYC?